satvik007/satvik007/README.md

 - Twitter (@realsatvik007)
 - GitHub (@satvik007)
 - Linkedin (https://www.linkedin.com/in/satvik-choudhary/)
+- Personal site (https://satvik007.github.io) (Newly created so not much is there)

 😄 Pronouns: he/him

 ⚡ Question: I am learning a music instrument.
-Can you guess what it is!
+Can you guess what it is?